elatov/elatov.github.io/_posts/2016-03-25-10gb-and-thunderbolt-iscsi-ssd-testing.md

 ---
-published: false
+published: true
 layout: post
 title: "10GB And Thunderbolt iSCSI SSD Testing"
 author: Karim Elatov
-categories: [network,storage,vmware,zfs]
+categories: [networking,storage,vmware,zfs]
-tags: [opensolaris,thunderbolt,macmini,comstar,iscsi]
+tags: [opensolaris,thunderbolt,macmini,comstar,iscsi,omnios]
 ---
 I wanted to test out some 10Gb benchmarks just cause I thought I my home lab was getting old.
 I had a mac-mini machine and it doesn't have a 10Gb Nic, but it does have a thunderbolt port which has a theoritical thoughput of 10Gb.
 So I decided to buy a 10Gb Nic for my storage machine, a 10GB switch, and a thunderbolt to 10Gb converter for the mac-mini.